tfortamal/Wagon-Number-Detection/README.md

     <img src="https://github.com/tfortamal/Wagon-Number-Detection/blob/d134a2349672e044cee910e3042fef34af6ea63e/img/WagonNumber.png" width=950>
 </p>

-# Wagon Numbering System of Indian Railways
+# Wagon Numbering System of Railways
 <p align="left">
-According to the railway system, The 11-digit wagon number holds great importance in identifying the wagon individually.
+According to the railway system, The 11-digit wagon number holds great importance in identifying the wagon individually. ⚠️ This numbering system is specific to The Indian Railway system.
+It might not be the same for other countries.
 </p>

 * The first of pair digits signifies the type of wagon.
 [C1, C2]